pindi-krishna/pindi-krishna.github.io/_pages/home.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-I'm a <b>master's student in Psychology</b> at the <a href="https://www.lmu.de/en/about-lmu/index.html">University of Munich</a>.
+I'm a <b>master's student in Psychology</b> at the <a href="https://www.lmu.de/en/about-lmu/index.html">University of Munich</a> (LMU).

-I also <b>assist with various research</b> on <a href="https://www.psy.lmu.de/epp/forschung/explore/index.html">the development of scientific reasoning and related abilities in young children</a>, <a href="https://www.edu.sot.tum.de/en/fil/research/laufende-projekte/instructional-prompts-in-the-museum/">informal learning in science museums</a>, and <a href="http://zib.education/en/home.html">international student assessment</a>.
+I’m <b>interested in how children as individuals come to understand and obtain knowledge about the world, and how they produce corresponding explanations</b>.
+What role do explanation-seeking curiosity and exploration play, and what does that teach us about human intelligence?

-I'm primarily <b>interested in how children learn and reason about the world, and how they go on to develop as individuals</b>.
-Relatedly, I'm curious about computational models of such processes, and how <b>immersive technologies</b> (e.g., VR) can be used to enhance <b>K–12 science education</b>.
+Relatedly, I’m curious about the effectiveness of learning technologies in enhancing early science education.
+How can such tools be designed and used to better address learners' individual needs and interests, to encourage curiosity and playful exploration?

-From time to time, I write <a href="/writings/">short texts</a> and dabble in small <a href="https://github.com/adaniabutto">webdesign / data viz / misc. coding projects</a>.
-I also love exchanging ideas with other people, so if you would like to talk about any given topic, please don't hesitate to <a href="mailto:adaniabutto@gmail.com">reach out!</a><br><br>
+From time to time, I also write <a href="https://www.adaniabutto.com/writings/">blogposts</a> and dabble in small <a href="https://github.com/adaniabutto">webdesign / data viz / misc. coding projects</a>.
+I love exchanging ideas with other people, so if you would like to talk about any given topic, please don’t hesitate to <a href="mailto:adaniabutto@gmail.com">reach out</a>!